-Results and Discussion
+Results and discussion

-An investigated was carried out to find out the effect of Integrated Nutrient Management on growth, yield and quality of China-aster (Callistephus chinensis L. Nees).
-The best treatment of China-aster was prepared by using application of 75% N P K kg/ha + FYM @ 2t/ha + Vermicompost @ 0.6t/ha + Azospirillum @ 2.5kg/ha + PSB @ 2.5kg/ha ( $T_7$ ).
-It resulted in maximum plant height (64.83 cm), plant spread (32.86 cm), Number of leaves per plant (91.06), Number of branches per plant (31.46) And maximum Days to first bud initiation (68.93), Days to 50% bud initiation (76.13), Days to first flowering (82.73), Days to 50% flowering (87.83) found in $T_5$ -75% N P K kg/ha + Azospirillum @ 2.5kg/ha.
-Inoculation of Azospirillum and PSB, enhanced the cell
+An investigation was carried out to find out the effect of Integrated Nutrient Management on yield and quality of China-aster (Callistephus chinensis L. Nees).
+The best treatment of China- aster was prepared by using application of 75% N P K kg/ha + FYM @ 2t/ha +Vermicompost @ 0.6t/ha + Azospirillum @ 2.5kg/ha + PSB (a) 2.5kg/ha (T2).
+It resulted in maximum flower diameter (5.03 cm), flower weight (9.02 g), Number of flowers per plant (48.82), Flower yield per plant (440.35 g), Flower yield per plot (2642.1 g), Flower yield per hectare (12.58 t / ha).
+And maximum Days to first bud initiation (68.93), Days to 50% bud initiation (76.13), Days to first flowering (82.73), Days to 50% flowering (87.83) found in T5-75% N P K kg/ha + Azospirillum @ 2.5kg/ ha.
+Inoculation of Azospirillum and PSB, enhanced the cell division and enlargement and also produced growth hormones, which is possible reason for increase growth.
+These results were in line with the findings of Ravichandran in crossandra and Mononmani in Jasmine.
+Vermicompost enhanced the microflora and enzymatic activity which might have augmented the plant growth.
+Similar findings have been reported by Nethra et al. In China aster and Kusuma in golden rod.
+The production of increased number of flowers per plant and flower yield